 Medical questionnaires for car or motorcycle licence holders

-If you currently suffer from any of the medical conditions or disabilities listed on this page, you will need to tell Driver & Vehicle Agency (DVA) about these.
-To do this you will need to complete a DL1 application form and forward it to DVA, who will then send you the appropriate medical questionnaires to complete.
+If you currently suffer from any of the medical conditions or disabilities listed below, you will need to inform the Driver & Vehicle Agency (DVA).
+To do this you should complete a DL1 form and forward it to DVA, who will then send you the appropriate medical questionnaires.

 DL1 forms are available from main Post Office ® branches or MOT test centres.
 You can also contact DVA to request one on:

 - 0845 402 4000 (Monday to Friday, from 9.00 am to 5.00 pm)

 If you receive a medical questionnaire(s) as a result of notifying DVA of a condition, you will need to arrange for your doctor to complete the form(s).
 Your questionnaire(s) will include a consent form that must be signed.
 This allows DVA to make medical enquiries into your fitness to drive.